kersten16/DataDating/README.md

 Visuals on https://kersten16.github.io/InfoVis/docs

+### What are the visualizations and how to read them

 There are three visualizations shown on the page.
 The first is a radial lollipop chart.
 Currently, this would be the main overview.
 Below, is an example icon cloud that would be attached at the end of each lollipop on the first chart.
 Lastly, is a scatterplot with history over time that would be accessed by selecting a country on the first chart.

 #### Radial lollipop: